Deadwind: Season 3 (2021)

-The third season aired in Finland from late October 2021.
-The season starts after Karppi has been on one year of leave for obfuscating her daughter's drug smuggling.
-The two detectives will be pursuing a brutal murderer who leaves an odd symbol on their victims.
-Over the course of the murder investigation, Karppi begins to unravel that her husband's death may not have been an accident – but a crime.

 Production

 The series was co-written by director Rike Jokela with Jari Olavi Rantala and Kirsi Porkka.

 Deadwind is produced for Yle by Dionysos Films' Producers Riina Hyytiä and Pauliina Ståhlberg, and co-produced by the German company H&V Production.

 Release

 Deadwind season 1 premiered in Finland in spring 2018 on Yle TV2 and in the autumn on Netflix.
 Season 2 was shown by Yleisradio and Netflix in 2020, and Season 3 aired from October 2021.